marxin/cvise/README.md

 1. If you copy the compiler invocation line from your build tool, remove -Werror if present.
 Some C-Vise passes introduce warnings, so -Werror will make those passes ineffective.

+Doing that, a reduction will typically end up faster, however, one may end up with a code snippet full of warnings that needs to be addresses after the reduction.